GabrielGhe/GabrielGhe.github.io/README.md

 If you find the content useful, star the repo so that it gets more coverage.

-# Existing posts

-If you're forking the repo to use the blog as a template, make sure you remove everything from _posts.

 # Analytics

 Also make sure you remove the following code from `GabrielGhe.github.io/_includes/themes/bootstrap-3/default.html`.
 It's my Google Analytics script.